eProsima/DDS-Record-Replay/docs/rst/recording/user_interface/user_manual_glossary.rst

         It belong to one and only one Participant, and it is uniquely identified by a Guid.

         See `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/dds_layer/publisher/dataWriter/dataWriter.html>`__
         for further information.

-    Discovery Server
-        Discovery Server Discovery Protocol is a Fast DDS feature that enables a new Discovery mechanism based on a Server that filters and distribute the discovery information.
-        This is highly recommended in networks where multicast is not available (e.g. WAN).

-        See `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/discovery/discovery_server.html>`__
-        for further information.

     Domain Id